Skip navigation

 Setting the investment strategy

-1. The Council determines an appropriate investment strategy for the University as a whole and for the underlying Long Term Investment Pool and the General Cash Fund.
-Setting the investment strategy is a continual process that aims, first and foremost, to ensure alignment between agreed investment objectives and the structure of the investment portfolio.
-In doing so, the interests of the University remain at the forefront of the Council’s mind.
+1. The Council (or its delegate) determines the investment strategy for the University as a whole and for the underlying Long Term Investment Pool and the General Cash Float.
+The investment strategy will have regard to the circumstances of the portfolio, including all legislative and regulatory requirements.

 • The setting of investment objectives to reflect the best interest of the University

-• The strategic asset allocation
+• The strategic and the dynamic asset allocation

-• The University’s liquidity position.
+• The University’s liquidity position

 • The oversight and monitoring of the Custodian to ensure that the Fund’s settlements take place in a timely and efficient manner and that the fair value of assets are established and recorded.